smallerprojects/nonmake/README.md

 https://github.com/WinMerge/winmerge

 And that is a much larger project than the libzip project, it contains 6274(!) files in 558(!) directories and looks to be based on vc-projects and of course sln-files for every version of Visual Studio (that is another problem in itself).
+Having experience with github projects that only have vc-project files, almost never work and also for this project this was the case.
+The first build failed on the missing afxres.h and afxwin.h files.
+And also with the message that the MFC libraries needed to be installed, ... so that was a no-go area and not even worth pursuing ... not even as an example for the make-system problems ...
+So another github project must be considered.